 The first step to preparing a country ham is removing the excess salt.
 Country hams are salt-preserved, meaning that they are dried in salt.
 This makes them too salty for consumption.
 To remove the salt, you need to soak the ham.
 Consider this a reverse brining.
 By soaking the salted ham in water, the salt is drawn from the meat while adding moisture.

 Some say it's necessary to soak a country ham for about 6 to 12 hours.
-If you have a small ham, around 4 to 5 pounds this might be okay, but I personally like to soak my ham for a long time, about 2 to 3 days.
+If you have a small ham, around 4 to 5 pounds this might be okay but some like to soak the ham for a long time, about 2 to 3 days.
 You want the ham to stay cold during the soaking process, but not as cold as your refrigerator.
 A cooler works perfectly for this as it provides enough space and keeps the temperature under control.
 Keep the temperature around 40 F for the best result.
 Remember to have the temperature low enough to keep any bacterial growth at bay.

 As the soaking pulls the salt from the ham you will want to change the water about every 12 hours.
 This gets the salt out of the way and allows more to come out.
 When you change the water you should also give the ham a quick rinse to get any salt off the surface.
 The soaking will rehydrate the ham and make it more edible.